The evaporator should be mounted solidly and level in the cowl area. Seal and insulate the

 This will mean some work, and some component replacement.
 The system will need to be flushed to remove all traces of R-12, as mixing the two is definitely not a good move, and the oil in the compressor will need to be changed.
 R-12 systems use mineral oil and R-134a systems in OE applications use PAG oils.
 Modern synthetic oils work well in retrofit cases, as it is compatible with mineral oil as well as R-134a.
 The compressor cannot be flushed, nor can the accumulator or dryer, as the desiccants will be ruined.
 The accumulator or dryer should be replaced anyway since the desiccants in new replacements will be compatible with R-134a.
 Flushing the system will remove any mineral oil and other contaminants, and if a component such as the compressor or evaporator has failed, the system should be thoroughly flushed as a matter of course.

-Vintage Air's Gen II Super Complete System is a total package for builders starting from scratch, rather than a retrofit system.
+Vintage Air's Gen II Super Complete System is a total package for builders starting from s

 You may also want to swap out your old condenser for one of a newer design if it's the old tube and fin type (pre-1980), as R-134a will benefit from the serpentine design, or a parallel flow.
 Vintage Air's Parallel Super Flow is one such design.